KxSystems/docs/docs/basics/ipc.md

 #### Broadcast

-Much of the overhead of sending a message via IPC is in serializing the data before sending.
+Much of the overhead of sending a message using IPC is in serializing the data before sending.
 It is possible to ‘async broadcast’ the same message to multiple handles using the internal [-25!](internal.md#-25x-async-broadcast) function.
-This will serialize the message once and send to all handles to reduce CPU and memory load.
+This serializes the message once and send to all handles to reduce CPU and memory load.

 #### Deferred sync